sunfireforge/wc/README.md

 all game world mechanics will be atleast based on simple (not deep) neural networks more advanced unsupervised methods may (and should) be employed as interesting opportuinities arise

-inital entieies will be "mirror" of each human player character other "components" will be added as the complexity of existing componenets are balanced.
+inital entieies will be "mirror" of each human player character, other "components" will be added as the complexity of existing componenets are balanced.

 # contributing